 A small cafe on the lakeside, offering tea and coffee as well as local tourist information.
 The cafe also does periodic barbecues, bringing in a good local crowd.

-A cafe in the middle of a small village, with limited signage on the way, the cafe is set in a charming house converted to an open plan cafe with a large outdoor space.
-The Cafe offers a range of specialty teas and coffees to buy on premises or in packets to take away as well as a great selection of home baked cakes.
+A cafe in the middle of a small village, with limited signage on the way, is set in a charming house converted to an open plan cafe with a large outdoor space.
+The Cafe offers a range of speciality teas and coffees to buy on-premises or in packets to take away as well as a great selection of home-baked cakes.

-The staff and friendly and often exchange students working in the cafe in their summer break.
-Its a lovely spot for a bit of a break from hiking and camping and well worth the trip.
+The staff and friendly and often exchange students working in the cafe during their summer break.
+It's a lovely spot for a bit of a break from hiking and camping and well worth the trip.